easybuilders/easybuild/docs/Extended_dry_run.rst

 During an extended dry run, several operations are not performed, or are only simulated.

+The sections below give a detailed overview of the dry run mechanism.

 .. _extended_dry_run_overview_build_install_dirs:

 Temporary directories as build/install directories